Pabna-1: History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

-Ahead of the 2026 general election, the Election Commission decided to reduce the boundaries of the constituency to exclude Bera Municipality, and four union parishads of Bera Upazila: Chakla, Haturia Nakalia, Kytola, and Nutan Bharenga.
+As of 2008, the constituency encompassed Santhia Upazila, Bera Municipality, and four union parishads of Bera Upazila: Chakla, Haturia Nakalia, Kytola, and Nutan Bharenga.

+Ahead of the 2026 general election, the Election Commission reduced the boundaries of the constituency by removing the portion of Bera Upazila that it used to contain.
+The change was challenged in court, but ultimately upheld.